BrandonSM/development-notes/javascript-react-native-redux.md

 ## Redux

 Redux notes.

-***ONE OF THE BEST LIBRARIES INE XISTNECE FOR SCALING AN APPLICATION TO BE VERY LARGE WITH THE LEAST AMOUNT OF CODE COMPLEXITY***
-THis is due to the action system.
-This allows us to make predicatable changes.
-We never have to access the state (store) directly.
-We use an action.
-Actions modify the state in a very particular way.
-We can only modify the state in a very finite number of ways.

 Redux has alot of fancy terminology that obscures straightforward concepts.
 The key is to mastering the terminology to make it easy.

+***ONE OF THE BEST LIBRARIES IN EXISTNECE FOR SCALING AN APPLICATION TO BE VERY LARGE WITH THE LEAST AMOUNT OF CODE COMPLEXITY***
+This is due to the `action` system.
+This allows us to make predicatable changes.
+We never have to access the `state` (store) directly.
+We use an `action`.
+Actions modify the `state` in a very particular way.
+We can only modify the `state` in a very finite number of ways.

-Reducer - a function that returns some data.
+Reducer - a function that returns some amount of state.

 Action - an object that tells the reducer how to change it's data. ***MUST HAVE TYPE property***